 The basic code consists of nine digits, which can be extended by adding four more digits.
 The first nine digits are intended to convey both design and manufacturing data.
 The general interpretation of the nine digits is indicated.
 The first five digits, 12345, are called the "form code" and describe the primary design attributes of the part.
 The next four digits.
 6789, constitute the supple mentary code."
-It indicates some of the attributes that would be ot use to manuiacturing (dimensions, work material, starting raw workpiece shape and accuracy).
+It indicates some of the attributes that would be ot use to manufacturing (dimensions, work material, starting raw workpiece shape and accuracy).
 The extra four digits, ABCD, are referred to as the "secondary code" and are intended to identify the production operation type and sequence.
 The secondary code can be designed by the firm to serve its own particular needs.
+YOUR TOOLS TO SHEEDSS ...

-developed by TNO, the Netherlands Organization for Applied Scientific Research.
+The MICLASS system - MICLASS stands for Metal Institute Classification System was developed by TNO, the Netherlands Organization for Applied Scientific Research.